Research Interests

 Integrative Omics

 Data accumulation in multi-omics enables us to better interpret gene/protein functions through integrative approaches.
-Our group develops computational methods to address data integration with: gene expression (RNA-seq & scRNA-seq), chromatin status/accessibility (ChIP-seq, ATAC-seq, scATAC-seq), 3D chromatin looping (HiC & HiChIP), genome editing (CRISPR screens) and protein expression (spatial proteomics).
+Our group develops computational methods to address data integration with: gene expression (RNA-seq, scRNA-seq, spatial transcriptome), chromatin status/accessibility (ChIP-seq, ATAC-seq, scATAC-seq), 3D chromatin looping (HiC & HiChIP), genome editing (CRISPR screens) and protein/metabolite expression (spatial proteomics/MALDI).

 Project Highlights: